 Santa Ana, Momostenango, Totonicapan, Guatemala

-Momostenango is a medium-size town in the middle of the mountains Sierra Madre, in the municipality of Momostenango, department Totonicapan.
+Momostenango is a medium-sized town in the middle of the mountains Sierra Madre, in the municipality of Momostenango, department Totonicapan.

 There are two seasons, the dry season, running from November to April and the rainy season, running from May to October.

-This project is to build three tanks for storage of water at the school.
+This project is to build three tanks for the storage of water at the school.

 The tanks will be built with cement, iron, sand, rocks and manual labor.

 Water will be available from 5 faucets for the use of students and staff.

 Skilled labor will be provided by Timoteo Avak Cuyuch, a local mason, Felipe Cuyuch Itzep, his assistant, and volunteer labor from the parents association.